jacksoncurrie/jacksoncurrie/README.md

-# Hi there, I'm Jackson 👋
+# Hi there, I’m Jackson 👋

-I’m a Software Engineer from Tauranga, New Zealand 🇳🇿 who loves building cool things, solving tricky problems, and exploring fresh ideas.
-If time allows, I’m always up for collaborating on interesting projects—feel free to reach out or check out my work below.
+From Tauranga, New Zealand 🇳🇿, I’m a product-focused software engineer working across mobile 📱, web 💻, cloud ☁️, and data 📊.
+Happy to contribute to open source and connect with the developer community.

+---

+## What I’m working on

+* **Edenic** — [edenic.io](https://edenic.io) — Bluelab’s cloud-based platform for monitoring, controlling, and optimising hydroponic systems in real time.
+* **Fishily** — [fishilyapp.com](https://fishilyapp.com) — Connecting boat owners and crew to get out fishing more often.

+---

+Let’s chat!
+Find me on [LinkedIn](https://linkedin.com/in/jbcurrie) or reach out via email.